Peter T. Coleman

-Coleman, P. T. (Ed., Fall 2011).
+Coleman, P. T. (Ed., 2012).
 Conflict, Justice, and Interdependence: The Legacy of Morton Deutsch.
 Springer Books.
 Three authored chapters.

 Vallacher, R., Coleman, P. T., Nowak, A., Bui-Wrzosinska, L. (2010).Rethinking intractable conflict: The perspective of dynamical systems.
 American Psychologist, 65 (4), 262-278.

 Coleman, P. T., Goldman, J., and Kugler, K. (2009).
 Emotional intractability: Gender, anger, aggression, and rumination in conflict.
 International Journal of Conflict Management, 20, 113-131.